weng-lab/bigwig-reader/README.md

 # BigWig Reader
-A Typescript library for reading BigWig and BigBed files.
+A Typescript library for reading BigWig, BigBed, and Bam files.
 Heavily influenced by [igv.js](https://github.com/igvteam/igv.js).
 For use in the browser or on Node.js.

 Brought to you by UMass Medical School, Weng Lab.